 Distract, don’t doom‑scroll

 Chat with a crewmate or listen to music.
-Reading or scrolling on your phone amplifies the sensory conflict.
+Reading or scrolling your phone amplifies sensory conflict.

-If vomiting strikes, lean over the leeward side, stay hydrated, and consider medication (see next section).
+If vomiting strikes, lean over the leeward side, keep hydrated, and consider medication (see next section).
+Severe, relentless vomiting can cause dehydration – signal the skipper and seek medical help if it won’t relent.

 How to prevent sea sickness